ronaldtorres/website/markdown/posts/2019-07-22-project-generation.md

 They are sometimes obvious errors, like your `Podfile.lock` is out of sync, but other times they are not.
-Some teams decide to automate all these tasks using Fastlane lanes, which do nothing but calling underlying system commands:
+Some teams decide to automate all these tasks using Fastlane lanes, which calls underlying system commands:

 ```ruby
 lane :bootstrap do